-Sabbatical Southern Africa: Elephant Conservation in Namibia and Zambia
+Sabbatical Southern Africa: Elephant Conservation Southern Africa

 As a volunteer in Namibia and Zambia, you will gain insight into real species conservation and dedicate yourself to protecting the countries’ gentle giants by counteracting the human-wildlife conflict and supporting an elephant release project.
+You can also take part in the Tracking adventure in Botswana and learn to track and then find various animals, including elephants.

 Highlights